 At Innocent Bystander, we consider ourselves incredibly lucky to have our roots firmly planted in the Yarra Valley, the rolling peaks and expansive valley floor provide more than opportune cool-climate growing conditions, they provide a proverbial playground, an escape and a natural wonder to be explored.

-And while there is a selection of world-class Cellar Doors, we know that sometimes you want to break the mould and go beyond the beaten track.
+And while there is a selection of world-class Cellar Doors, we know that sometimes you want to go beyond the beaten track.
 So our Cellar Door team shared a selection of their favourite spots for you to walk/picnic/insert fun outdoor activity AND created a special picnic pack to enjoy during your escapades.

 These packs have everything you need and are bursting with rich and delicious Yarra Valley goodies paired perfectly with Innocent Bystander wine and a couple of travelling glasses to enjoy during your escapades.

 Plan your trip today, and call the Cellar Door team to book your picnic pack.. the Yarra Valley awaits!

 Start at the Top!
 Mt Donna Buang

 At 1,245m in height Mount Donna Buang is a snow play destination in winter, but in summer it’s a picnic spot with views to die for.
 There’s a look out tower to get 360 degree views of the valley and a large cleared grass area to chill or play games.
 Enjoy one of the summit walk trails and keep an eye out for Lyrebirds.